Friends, Money, and the Earth

 Mainstream economists believe that money is an ethically neutral tool created by financial systems for markets to function efficiently.
 In this orthodox view, growth in the money supply is not a cause, but a reflection of growth in the economy as a whole.
-Critics say the growth is due to features of the Federal Reserve System, the nation’s quasi-private central banking system.
-Under this system, about 95 percent of the money in circulation today consists of account entries made by banks when people take out loans.
+But ecological economists and other critics say that the problem is the way money is created.

-Standard accounting practices allow banks to count all of the money that borrowers owe them as assets (known as “receivables“).
-Under Federal Reserve rules, however, banks are allowed to use a portion of those paper assets as reserves on which to base new loans.
-New debts owed to the bank are in turn counted as part of the bank’s paper assets, and so forth, until the total of outstanding loans can be as much as ten times the money held in reserve.
+Standard accounting practices allow banks to count all the money that borrowers owe them as assets.
+Under Federal Reserve rules banks are allowed to loan a large portion of those assets.
+They are only required to keep a fraction of those assets in reserve, called the “fractional reserve” rule.
+New debts owed to the bank are in turn counted as part of the bank’s paper assets, until the total of outstanding loans can be as much as ten times the money held in reserve.

-This “fractional reserve" rule, combined with the ability to create new “money” out of previous loans, allows more money to be put into circulation when the economy is growing.
+This fractional reserve rule, combined with the ability to create new money out of previous loans, allows more money to be put into circulation when the economy is growing.
 But some critics say this solution leads to a new problem: It doesn’t create any of the money that borrowers need to repay the substantial amount of interest that accumulates over the terms of their loans.
-Therefore, more and more money needs to be put into circulation—through even more loans!
+Therefore, more and more money must be put into circulation—through even more loans!

 WHAT would our economic behavior look like if we adopted a more “Earth-friendly” view of money and learned how to better use our money to create a better world?

-CAN we MAKE GREENER PURCHASES?
-If we pay slightly more to buy from local businesses and farmers, or if we participate in local barter or alternate currency systems, we keep money circulating in the local economy, supporting local jobs and community services.
-If we buy marginally more expensive products made from recycled materials, we reduce net waste and extraction of nonrenewable resources.
+Can we make greener purchases?
+If we buy from local businesses and farmers, or participate in local barter or alternate currency systems, we keep money circulating in the local economy, supporting local jobs and community services.
+If we buy products made from recycled materials, we reduce net waste and extraction of nonrenewable resources.
 If we buy goods that are durable, repairable, and reusable, or if we shop at thrift stores, we reduce our total throughput of energy and materials.
-If we buy from businesses that we know have good social and environmental track records, we influence how people and the earth are treated in the production of goods and services.
+If we buy from businesses that we know have good social and environmental track records, we influence how people and the earth are treated.

-CAN we GIVE MORE MINDFULLY?
-Those of us who are fortunate to have enough income for discretionary spending can donate generously to socially and ecologically progressive causes.
-There is a wide range of options, but we can consider regular financial support to Quaker organizationsincluding Quaker Earthcare Witness, Friends Committee on National Legislation, Right Sharing of World Resources, Friends World Committee for Consultation, and American Friends Service Committeethat are carrying a unified concern for peace, justice, and the integrity of Creation.
+Can we give more mindfully?
+Those of us who are fortunate to have enough income for discretionary spending can donate generously to socially and ecologically progressive causes, such as, Quaker Earthcare Witness, Friends Committee on National Legislation, Right Sharing of World Resources, Friends World Committee for Consultation, and American Friends Service Committee, that are carrying a unified concern for peace, justice, and the integrity of Creation.
 Automatic monthly withdrawals are particularly helpful, and we can remember them in our wills.